 As a leader, you want your employees to know what needs improvement, where they are doing well, and how they can move forward in their careers.
 Constructive feedback doesn’t just benefit the employee; it helps improve the organization by ensuring everyone is on the same page and meeting goals.

-Feedback should be delivered professionally and objectively based on facts, whether positive or negative.
-Handling criticism with grace will help your employees accept and learn from constructive criticism, ultimately leading to improved performance.
+Feedback should be delivered professionally and objectively based on positive or negative facts.
+Handling criticism gracefully will help your employees accept and learn from constructive criticism, leading to improved performance.
 It’s important to keep in mind that constructive feedback isn’t only given during a performance review and should be a routine element of your leadership style.

-Amie Devero, the President of Beyond Better Strategy and Coaching, an executive-level consulting and coaching firm reaffirms the importance of feedback.
+Amie Devero, the President of Beyond Better Strategy and Coaching, an executive-level consulting and coaching firm, reaffirms feedback’s importance.

 Even great bosses need to correct mistakes, fix failures, or address poor performance.
 But again, there is a choice.
 Bad bosses attack the person’s character, generalize about their ability, and provide little useful feedback to improve.